kylegwilliam/byu-cs324/hw-sockets/README.md

     the server's first and second calls to `recvfrom()`)?*  You can assume that the messages were sent immediately with `write()` and that the network delay was negligible.
- 10. *How many calls to `recvfrom()` were required for the server process to read the messages/bytes that were sent _after_ the first call to `recvfrom()` (i.e., referring to the previous question)?*  Hint: look at the server output, and refer to `server.c`.
+ 10. *How many total calls to `recvfrom()` were required for the server process to read all of the messages/bytes that were sent _including_ the first call to `recvfrom()` (i.e., referring to the previous question)?*  Hint: look at the server output, and refer to `server.c`.
- 11. *Why didn't the server read all the messages that were ready with a single call to `recvfrom()`?*  Hint: see the man page for `udp`, specifically within the first three paragraphs of the "DESCRIPTION" section.
+ 11. *When more than one message was ready for reading, why didn't the server read _all_ the messages that were ready with a single call to `recvfrom()`?*  Hint: see the man page for `udp`, specifically within the first three paragraphs of the "DESCRIPTION" section.

 ## Part 2: TCP Sockets